microsoft/bobsql/demos/devops_sqlcontainers/sqlcontainers/readme.md

 SELECT @@VERSION
 ```

-You should get back results for Developer Edition and the latest SQL Server 2022 relaase (depending on what Cumulative Update has been released).
+You should get back results for Developer Edition and the latest SQL Server 2022 release (depending on what Cumulative Update has been released).

 3. Show XEProfiler
 1. Create a new database
+1. Use Azure Data Studio to connect, create a table in designer, and then show new SQL co-pilot feature to help suggest an index.

 ## See what containers are running

 1. Show `docker ps` from the Terminal in VS Code
 1. Show `docker images` from the Terminal in VS Code
-1. Show the docker Windows app.
-Click on the image and show the properties.
 1. Show **execincontainers.ps1** to show how to look "inside" the container including running sqlcmd.
 1. Show **containerlogs.ps1** so you can see the ERRORLOG outside the container.
+1. Now use the Docker Desktop for Windows application to show how to get some of the same information.

 ## How to customize a SQL Server container